 Doves and Hawks: A look at where U.S. Fed officials stand on interest rate hikes http://fingfx.thomsonreuters.com/gfx/rngs/USA-FED/010021SN4EG/index.html

-The bloc's benchmark German 10-year yield fell some 3 basis points when European trading started on Friday to 0.50 percent, moving away from an 18-month high hit earlier this week of 0.583 percent.
+The bloc's benchmark German 10-year yield fell as much as 4 basis points to 0.49 percent, before trimming falls by late trade to around 0.52 percent.
+It remained below an 18-month high hit earlier this week of 0.583 percent.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s

-(Reporting by John Geddie; Editing by Andrew Heavens)
+(Reporting by John Geddie; Editing by Andrew Heavens and Hugh Lawson)